-Twenty mobile serving carts, one for every 20 tables, maintain the trays of prepared food at 140 degrees until serving time.
+Thirty mobile serving carts, one for up to 20 tables, maintain the trays of prepared food above 140 degrees until serving time.

-The nutritionally balanced, daily diet approximates 3,500 - 4,000 calories per midshipman at a government-authorized individual ration allowance of about $4.75 a day.
-All meat is U.S. Choice; vegetables are Grade A Fancy; and dairy products, including 4,000 quarts of fresh milk, arrive each day.
+King Hall offers at least two entrees at each meal.
+This nutritionally balanced, daily diet of 3,500 - 4,000 calories per midshipman is prepared at a government-authorized individual ration allowance of $12.30 a day.
+All meat is U.S. Choice, vegetables are Grade A Fancy, and freshly baked breads and pastries arrive each day.

-In a typical day, the midshipmen menu might include more than 1,000 gallons of milk, two tons of meat, a ton of green vegetables, two tons of potatoes, 1,200 loaves of bread, 720 pies, and perhaps 300 gallons of homemade Naval Academy ice cream.
+In a typical day, the Brigade consumes more than 1,000 gallons of milk, two tons of meat, a ton of green vegetables, two tons of potatoes, 1,200 loaves of bread, 720 pies, and about 300 gallons of soft serve ice cream and fruit smoothies.

-Breakfast - The morning meal features cheese omelets, broiled bacon and home-fried potatoes, hot cereal during the winter months, fresh fruit, more than eight varieties of ready-to-eat cereal, and freshly baked donuts, pastries or bagels.
-Steaming hot coffee and hot chocolate are also available.
-Each table is preset with milk, orange juice and all the necessary condiments.
+Breakfast - The morning meal features eggs-to-order, a grain such as pancakes, waffles, or french toast, broiled bacon, broiled hash-brown potatoes, fresh fruit, more than eight varieties of ready-to-eat cereal, and freshly baked donuts, pastries or bagels.
+Steaming coffee and hot chocolate are also available.
+Each table is preset with orange juice and all the necessary condiments.

 Buffet Dinner - The evening meal is similar to lunch, but the main entree of chicken, beef or fish will be accompanied by a vegetable and potato or rice dish.

 The midshipmen's favorite menu items include buffalo chicken sandwiches, hamburgers, mac n cheese, tacos and burritos, as well as catered events from several local vendors.
 Additionally, the midshipmen’s favorite staple is peanut butter, which is consumed at a rate of about 100 pounds each day.